Maxxis Premitra HP6 vs Michelin Primacy 5

 Wet Circle

-Looking at data from two tire tests, the Maxxis Premitra HP6 was better during two wet circle tests.
-On average the Maxxis Premitra HP6 was 2.24% faster around a wet circle than the Michelin Primacy 5.
+Looking at data from one tire tests, the Maxxis Premitra HP6 was better during one wet circle tests.
+On average the Maxxis Premitra HP6 had 5.48% higher lateral wet grip than the Michelin Primacy 5.

 Best In Wet Circle: Maxxis Premitra HP6